 The group has a £33.8m combined cross currency interest rate swap contract, exchanging fixed rate interest for floating rate interest on an Australian dollar bond, which was designated as a fair value hedge of fixed rate bonds of the same value.
 The hedges were at least 95% effective in hedging the fair value exposure to interest rate movements.
 The group has made a provision of £4.2m (2017: £1.4m) for the mark to market loss in the fair value of the combined cross currency interest rate swap instruments.
-The fair value movement in the year has been recognised in the income statement as an exceptional item as the instrument was nominated as fair value through profit and loss on inception in line with the prescribed treatment for fair value hedges.
-As, during the year and since inception, the hedge was at least 95% effective in hedging the fair value exposure to interest rate movements and foreign currency exposure, the carrying amount of the bonds was adjusted for a fair value loss of £2.8m (2017: £4.1m gain) which was included in the income statement at the same time that the fair value of the combined cross currency interest rate swap was included in the income statement.
+The fair value movement in the year has been recognised in the income statement as an exceptional item as the instrument was nominated as fair value through profit and loss on inception in line with the prescribed treatment for fair value exposure to interest rate movements and foreign currency exposure, the carrying amount of the bonds was adjusted for a fair value loss of £2.8m (2017: £4.1m gain) which was included in the income statement at the same time that the fair value of the combined cross currency interest rate movements.